HelpGiveThanks/HGTconfiguration/README.md

 1. Select the 'Users & security' tab.
 1. Scroll down to 'New user accounts' and click on 'Users can register new accounts' and change it to 'All new user accounts will be created by an admin'.
 This will keep strangers from setting up accounts on your website until you are ready, if ever, to allow strangers to create accounts.
 1. Click the 'Save' button (bottom right).
-1. Select 'Email communication' (left menu column, 2nd item from the bottom).
+1. Select 'Email communication' (fourth row number three in the configuration screenshot above).

      The main reason to set this up now is to insure that if you forget your password TBG will be able to send you a new one via its forgot password button, which is only enabled if you configure this email module.
 1. Change the 'Enable outgoing email notifications' option from 'No' to 'Yes'.